therecipe/qt/README.md

 -	Run the docker setup: `$GOPATH/bin/qtsetup -docker`

--	Pull additional images if you want to deploy to another target then linux
+-	Pull additional images if you want to deploy to targets other than Linux

 -	Read the [usage instructions](#tools) and build the [example](#hello-world)